Moonsong-Labs/double-zero/docs/step-by-step-guide.md

 - The 3 addresses have received some tokens to test everything.
 - The deployer was registered as a VIP user and PREMIUM_USER_ADDRESS as a premium userr.

-### 3.3 - Configure double zero permissions
+### 3.3 - Configure Private Validium permissions

-Let’s go back to the double zero repo.
+Let's go back to the Private Validium repo.
 We have to edit this file: `envieronments/compose-hyperchain-permissions.yaml`

 This files defined the access for permissions for each contract.
 This is what we are going to do